JoaoVFelipe/aiko-core/README.md

    After trained, you can start the main API with the command:
    * rasa run -m models --enable-api --cors “*” --debug

-   Is also important to start the action server:
+   Access the /aiko-core folder and start the action server:
    * rasa run actions

   If everything goes right, you can start making some requests at http://localhost:(port)/webhooks/rest/webhook!